Jeffail/leaps/leapexample/README.md

 ##leapexample

-This contains a few example services, and also some example client pages.
+This contains a simple example of a leaps service.

 To use: